Vonng/pigsty/docs/PARAM.md

 name: `dns_records`, type: `string[]`, level: `G`

-dynamic dns records resolved by dnsmasq, Some auxiliary domain names will be written to `/etc/hosts.d/default` by default
+dynamic dns records resolved by dnsmasq, Some auxiliary domain names will be written to `/etc/hosts.d/default` on infra nodes by default

 ```yaml
 dns_records:                      # dynamic dns records resolved by dnsmasq